 You press the installation “button” onto the back of one of your arms, it clicks, and boom, that’s it, didn’t even hurt.
 The finger prick glucose method hurts worse than this did.

-Nutrisense recommends that you wait until the work week to place your CGM on your arm, so that their help desk can help if you have any questions.
+Nutrisense recommends that you wait until the work week to place your CGM on your arm, so that their help desk can assist if you have any questions.
 I did not.
 It arrived on a Saturday, and I waited all the way to Sunday before going for it.

 They also warn you that it will take around a day for the device to self calibrate and that the readings you get may not be very accurate that first day.
 In my case, it seemed that it took a little longer to settle out, maybe closer to 36 hours before the values I was seeing on my Nutrisense CGM were somewhat aligned with my Keto Mojo glucose monitor.

 Throughout my two weeks with Nutrisense I continued to perform periodic checks of my glucose levels using my finger prick kit.
 Sometimes it matched up pretty well with my CGM, and other times, it did not.
 In the morning, the two values were often within 5-8 points of each other.
-But once or twice in the evening, as I was cooking dinner, and snacking while cooking, and having a cocktail, the difference between my readings could sometimes spread to 20+ points, which obviously is not helpful.
+But once or twice in the evening, as I was cooking dinner, and snacking while cooking, and/or having a cocktail, the difference between my readings could sometimes spread to 20+ points, which obviously is not helpful.

 One caveat that is super important to understand, especially if you are considering your own CGM, is that a finger prick and CGM are actually measuring glucose level in different places and in a different way.
 So it is a little unfair, and unproductive, to expect them to be the exact same reading, at the exact same time.